AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ## Overview {#overview}

 When a form is filled or submitted, you can keep a record of the form, in print or in document format.
 This record is referred as a Document of Record (DoR).
-It is a print friendly copy of the submitted form.
+It is a print-friendly copy of the submitted form.
 You can also refer the document of record for the information customers have filled at a later date or use the Document of Record to archive forms and content together in PDF Format.

 You can generate a Document of Record automatically or on demand.
 When an Adaptive Form is configured to automatically generate a Document of Record, every time a form is changed, its Document of Record is updated immediately.
 For example, if the age field is removed from an existing adaptive form for customers who select United States of America as their country.
 When such customers generate a Document of Record, the age field is not visible to them in the Document of Record.
 There are many other advantages of automatically generating Document of Record. :